Backyard Biodiversity Explorers

 Seven state and territory packs available as optional add-ons, featuring locally relevant species, seasonal calendars, and ecosystem overviews.

 Eight modules.
-One school year.
+One complete program.

 Each module runs across three 60-minute lessons and can be taught in any term.
 The program is designed to build across the year - but every module also works as a standalone unit.

-Every module is fully differentiated for Stage 2 (Years 3-4) and Stage 3 (Years 5-6).
+Every module is fully differentiated for Stage 2 (Years 3-4) and Stage 3 (Years 5-6), and every module runs entirely on school grounds or in a backyard.
+No buses, no permission slips, no specialist sites, just what's already outside your door.

 Both stages go outside together and collect the same data - differentiation happens in what students do with it back in the classroom.
 Stage 2 students observe, describe, and sort.
 Stage 3 students analyse, calculate, and evaluate.
 Same fieldwork.
 Different depth.